state-less/react-server-docs-md/src/fragments/setup-postgres.md

 psql -U postgres
 ```

-Copy and paste the following SQL code into the terminal and hit enter.
+Copy and paste the following SQL code into the postgres shell and hit enter.

 ```sql
 CREATE TABLE states